 The New York Live Training room is typically run by Scott Barkley.
 We are focused on finding the structure of the market and not just trying to find a trade.
 It is in the New York session that we record the pip captures of our traders.
-These captures are from IC alerts to our subscribers, Live Trades and Session Recaps (a 10 minute video that we record at the end of each session) from the last session and encompasses about 22 hours of potential trading opportunities.
+These captures are from IC alerts to our subscribers, Live Trades and Session Recaps (a 10 minute video that we record at the end of the NY session) from the last session and encompasses about 22 hours of potential trading opportunities.

 How to trade the Pole 16:00